jundalisay/superbnetlify/content/en/research/silva/mind-control/chapter-14.md

 been working on parapsychology and we have obtained results much like those of faith healing, with which you are familiar."110

 As soon as I said the words "results much like those of faith healing," the priest became more concerned for me than for himself.
 Parapsychology?

 "I have never heard of such a science.
 I trust you are not getting into anything of which our Holy Church would disapprove."

 I explained, as best I could, some of the principles of parapsychology I had learned and how healings can be triggered.
 Nothing that I said seemed to mesh with this man's theology.
 He promised to look into it further and perhaps call me sometime soon.

-The look of com- passion on his face and the sound of disbelief in his voice gave me no hope at all that I would hear from him again.
+The look of compassion on his face and the sound of disbelief in his voice gave me no hope at all that I would hear from him again.
 I knew, though, that he would pray for my protection from dangers so serious in his mind that they dwarfed even his own plight.

 I did hear from the priest a month later and once again sat by his bedside.
-"Jos6, as you know, the Lord leads us in strange ways.
+"Jose, as you know, the Lord leads us in strange ways.

 A few days after your visit I received a circular reviewing a book written by one of the brothers in our order.
-I found a whole chapter devoted to this para- psychology you were explaining to me the other day.
+I found a whole chapter devoted to this parapsychology you were explaining to me the other day.
 Now I understand this a little better and I am willing to let you try your work on me."

 I sat with him for over an hour and spoke of my reading and some of the work I had done.
 The longer I remained, the more I liked the man.
 Finally he grew tired and it was time to leave.
 "All right then," he said, "when shall we start the treatment?"
 "Father, it has already started."
 "But I don't understand."

 "This thing is mental, Father, and while we were talking I have done the initial work."
-I did the rest of the work at home that night The
+I did the rest of the work at home that night.

-How to Help Others with Mind Control / 111 next morning the priest was on the telephone and with surprise and joy in his voice reported mat a great im- provement had taken place during the night
+The next morning the priest was on the telephone and with surprise and joy in his voice reported mat a great im- provement had taken place during the night

 Three days after my visit he could walk and kneel, and he has never since experienced discomfort in his knees.
 A miracle?
 No, a purely natural phenomenon.

 Here is how I did it

 Daring the more-than-an-hour chat we were both alert and relaxed, two conditions helpful in healing.
 The subjects we discussed gave him added confidence